lauler1/cppfront/tutorial/basics/Key_features.md

 self-contained support library header (e.g., in<T>):
 "#include "cpp2util.h"

-### Declare l-to-r:
+### Declare left-to-right:

-I think this is the most controversial topic of the new syntax, specially to the ones used for a very long type with the r-to-l syntax.
+I think this can be a controversial topic of the new syntax, specially to the ones used for a very long type with the r-to-l syntax.
+The new declaration syntax left-to-right has the form: `name: type = value`.

 For many, reading from left to right is natural.
 In languages like C++, where you can have multiple modifiers to a type (like pointers or references), right-to-left reading can become confusing.
 Consider int* a, b; In this C++ declaration, a is a pointer to an integer, but b is just an integer.
 This can lead to misconceptions.